Ktzi'ot Prison: Reopening in 2002

 The prison, up to 2003, contained around 1,000 prisoners, mostly administrative detainees and including 30–60 boys under 18 years.

 The ICRC visited "Qetziot military detention camp" twice in 2005, and twice in 2006.

 Ktzi'ot prison is currently run by the Israel Prison Service.
 Its security systems were installed by G4S Israel (Hashmira).

 In 2010 plans were put forward to construct a large detention center at Ktzi'ot for illegal immigrants.
 The border between Israel and Egypt has been used as a crossing point for economic migrants and asylum seekers; it is estimated that two-thirds come from Eritrea and one third from Sudan.

+Construction of a crocodile-filled moat around the prison began in July 2026 following a decision by Environmental Protection Minister Idit Silman to reclassify the Nile crocodile as a "cultivated wild animal" to allow the Israel Prison Service to station crocodiles around prisons.
+Construction of the moat was paused in August 2026 after a temporary injunction by an Israeli court.
+When faced with criticism from ecologists, Silman stated that the crocodiles in the moat would be treated better than the Palestinian prisoners.